 For our own operations, our assessment is based on regularly conducted employee surveys that cover all employees within our organization, as well as health and safety reporting tools, where we record any health and safety incidents that may occur.
-Our employee surveys include a separate module addressing equality and discrimination.
+In addition, we annually conduct a comprehensive health and safety risk assessments, that identifies key focus areas Our employee surveys include a separate module addressing equality and discrimination.
 The insights gathered from these surveys, in combination with the above-mentioned regular monitoring and follow-up of our employees' working hours and workload, enable us to understand the experience and perspectives of our employees, identify areas for improvement, and develop concrete action plans and initiatives.